Visual Basic (.NET): Simple example

 This line performs the actual task of writing the output.
 Console is a system object, representing a command-line interface (also known as a "console") and granting programmatic access to the operating system's standard streams.
 The program calls the Console method WriteLine, which causes the string passed to it to be displayed on the console.

-Instead of Console.WriteLine, one could use MsgBox, which prints the message in a dialog box instead of a command-line window.
+Instead of Console.WriteLine, an alternative is MsgBox, which prints the message in a dialog box instead of a command-line window.

 Complex example

 This piece of code outputs Floyd's Triangle to the console: